Frequently Asked Questions

 Q: One of my recommenders prefers to send a paper letter as opposed to submitting online.
 Is this an option?

 A: All letters of recommendation for GSD programs must be submitted through the electronic process outlined in the online application.
-The Admissions Committee now reviews applications electronically, so letters submitted by paper will not be able to be viewed in the online application evaluation.
+The Admissions Committee reviews applications electronically, so letters submitted by paper will not be able to be viewed in the online application evaluation.
 Please see the answer to the previous question for information on what recommenders should expect to see when going through the process.
-If an applicant or recommender needs technical assistance at anytime, please email email@example.com.

 Q: Can I submit more than three recommendations?
 On the online application form there are only three slots to type in names.

 A: Yes.
 Up to five recommendations may be submitted.
-Even though the application form only has three slots for recommenders, you are able to register up to five in the Recommendations section (step 4) of the online application.
+You are able to register up to five in the Recommendations section of the online application.

 Q: I'm a re-applicant.
 Do I need to submit recommendations for this year's application if they were submitted last year?
 Do I need to ask different recommenders?

-A: The new application procedure does not allow us to transfer old application material to the current application, so all recommendations must be resubmitted if you are re-applying.
-If you wish, you are welcome to ask the same recommenders as last year, and they are welcome to submit the same or a similar letter as the one they previously wrote.
+A: The new application procedure does not allow us to transfer old application material from applications prior to September 2014 to the current application.
+All recommendations prior to September 2014 must be resubmitted if you are re-applying.
+If you wish, you are welcome to ask the same recommenders, and they are welcome to submit the same or a similar letter as the one they previously wrote.
+Applicants after September 2014 can sync prior recommendations into the application.
+Re-applicants should include at least one new letter of recommendation.

 Q: How do I submit my portfolio to the GSD?

-A: Portfolios must be submitted through the GSD portfolio portal.
+A: Portfolios must be submitted through the online application.

 Q: Can I mail in a hard copy of my portfolio?
 Is submitting a digital copy required?

 A: All portfolios must be submitted through the online system.
-Applicants may not send portfolios to the GSD through the mail.
-Given the nature of the review process, any application materials received by mail will not be considered.
+Applicants should not send portfolios to the GSD through the mail.
+The application process is conducted online; any hard-copy application materials will not be considered.

 Q: Where can I find instructions on how to submit my portfolio?